 What Is an Interest Checking Account?

 Interest checking accounts allow you to earn interest on easily accessible cash.
-They’re like a mix between checking accounts and savings accounts, a perfect combination for many consumers.
-Get a better understanding of such accounts by looking at the basics and some of the major providers of interest checking.
+They have features of both checking accounts and savings accounts, which make a perfect combination for many consumers.

 Interest Checking Pitfalls